eerne/scrollbar/Docs/Scrollbar.md

 Class: ScrollBar {#ScrollBar}
 ===============================

-Documentation is not done yet
+Expect some API changes, it is still BETA!

 ### Notes: